-Venturing out to campus after campus may seem like a drag now, but campus visits can make all the difference in helping you make the right college choice.
-So strap on your walking shoes and hit the road, and check these 10 critical campus hotspots off your college visit to-do list.
+Venturing on one college visit after another may seem like a drag now, but campus visits can make all the difference in helping you make the right college choice.
+So strap on your walking shoes, hit the road, and check these 10 critical campus hotspots off your college visit to-do list.

-You generally won’t have time to prepare yourself a nice lunch or dinner, so the dining hall will be the simplest and most efficient way to eat on campus.
-The average college student eats at the cafeteria twice a day; it’s possible you go less often, but it’s likely you go even more than that, whether for a snack or late-night meal.
-Check for cleanliness, the variety of quality foods, and accessibility.
+You generally won’t have the time or space to prepare yourself a nice lunch or dinner, so the dining hall will be the simplest and most efficient way to eat on campus.
+The average college student eats at the cafeteria twice a day; it’s possible you'll go less often, but it’s likely you'll go even more than that, whether for a snack or late-night meal.
+Check for cleanliness, the variety of quality foods, and accessibility (and, you know, taste!).
 If the campus is big, it may have multiple dining halls, so make sure you see them all.

-If you think you can ace exams without ever going to class, think again.
-Not only do you need to go to class once in a while to make sure you’re up to speed with what’s going on with exams and homework, but a lot of smaller classes also base some of their grades on participation.
+If you think you can ace college exams without ever going to class, think again.
+Not only do you need to go to class once in a while to make sure you’re up to speed with what’s going on with tests and homework, but a lot of smaller classes also base some of their grades on participation.
 Granted, you can miss class once in a while, but don’t forget that attendance is often mandatory.
-Make sure that you like the classroom setting of the school you’re visiting too.
+Make sure you like the classroom settings of the colleges you’re visiting.
 Are the classes big or small?
 Are classrooms flat or stadium-style?
 Is the technology adequate, or better yet, very advanced?
 Will you be a nameless face or someone your teacher will be able to interact with?

 If you’re lucky, you won’t spend much time in the campus health center.
 However, should you get sick or injured and are in need of anything from emergency care to DayQuil, it’s always reassuring to know you have access to medical care and technology.

-Most universities offer some sort of athletic facilities.
-Sometimes, those facilities are just as good, if not better than, professional gyms!
+Most colleges offer some sort of athletic facilities.
+In fact, sometimes those facilities are just as good as, if not better than, professional gyms!
 So if you’re interested in getting into or staying in shape, make sure your college has a state-of-the-art gym.
-And if you’re into college athletics, the school’s on-campus fields and other facilities are also something you should check out.
-The games on campus can be a pretty big draw, and even if you’re not a huge sports fan they double as a popular social event.
+And if you’re into college athletics, the school’s on-campus fields and other facilities are also something you should visit.
+Also remember that games on campus can be a pretty big draw, and even if you’re not a huge sports fan, they double as a popular social event.

 If you are the first child in your family to attend college, you should prepare to dissociate yourself from your parents upon entering the bookstore.
 As soon as mom or dad spies a price tag on a textbook, they may react with surprise, anger, disbelief, tears, or any combination of the above.
 After they’ve calmed down, reassure them that you already set up accounts on Amazon, Textbooks.com, and Half.com, and convince them that your prudence and frugality should earn you one of those nice college hoodies from the bookstore.
 Just don’t show them the receipt.